Favorites

 Frequencies

-Each band works with its own frequency.
-Exactly which ones they are is shown in the table below.
-Sometimes manufacturers give information about supported frequencies instead of bands.
-With the information below you can look up exactly which band is meant.
-We have limited ourselves to the frequencies used in Europe.
+Each band operates on its own frequency.
+You can see exactly which ones in the table below.
+Sometimes manufacturers provide information about supported frequencies instead of bands.
+You can use the information below to determine exactly which band is meant.
+We have limited ourselves here to the frequencies in use in Europe.

 BandFrequency